iMoneza/documentation/docs/dynamic-resource-creation.md

 ### HTML Tags

 By default, iMoneza will use the HTML `title` tag and `meta name="description"` tags to populate the resource metadata.
-The following HTML code, for instance, would result in a resource with a title of “Test Resource” and a description of “This is a test resource.”
+The following HTML code, for instance, would result in a resource with a title of "Test Resource" and a description of "This is a test resource."
 Additionally, because the publication date and URL fields would be set based on the URL that was indexed and the time when the indexing occurred:

     <html>
         <head>